by Flora Debora Floris

 About the author

-Flora Debora Floris is currently a senior lecturer at the English Department of Petra Christian University, Surabaya, where she teaches subjects in the English Education Business program.
-Her areas of interest include teachers’ cognition, teachers’ professional development and the issues of English as an international language.
+Flora Debora Floris is a lecturer at the English Department of Petra Christian University, where she teaches English Education Business subjects.
+She has published and presented internationally on teachers’ professional development, technology in language teaching, and English as an International Language.
+Flora also serves as a member of review or editorial boards of some national and international journals.